ITLinuxCL/gdexpress/README.md

 6. Create new Pull Request

 ## Copyright
-Copyright 2014 IT Linux LTDA.
+* Copyright (c) 2014 IT Linux LTDA.
-GdExpress es una marca registrada de GDE S.A.
+* GdExpress es una marca registrada de GDE S.A.

 Licensed under the MIT License, you may not use this file except in compliance with the License.
 You may obtain a copy of the License at